Taiwanese Teas The Perfect Base for Your Boba Creations

 Instructions:

-1. Place the Taiwan Taitung Black Oolong Tea leaves in a teapot or infuser.
+1. First place the Taiwan Taitung Black Oolong Tea leaves in a teapot or infuser.
 Pour 200ml of boiling water over the leaves and let it steep for 3-5 minutes.
-Once the tea is brewed, strain the tea and allow it to cool to room temperature.
+Once brewed strain the tea and allow it to cool to room temperature.

-2. In a small saucepan, bring water to a boil and add the tapioca pearls.
+2. Next in a small saucepan bring water to a boil and add the tapioca pearls.
 Cook them according to the package instructions (usually around 5-10 minutes) until they become soft and chewy.
 Drain the pearls and rinse them under cold water.
-Mix the cooked pearls with two tablespoons of brown sugar syrup, ensuring they are well coated.
+Mix the cooked pearls with two tablespoons of brown sugar syrup ensuring they are well coated.

-4. Add ice cubes to the glass, stir again, and enjoy your homemade Taiwan Taitung Black Oolong Bubble Tea!
+4. Finally add ice cubes to the glass stir again, and enjoy your homemade Taiwan Taitung Black Oolong Bubble Tea!

 Optional: You can adjust the sweetness by adding more brown sugar syrup to taste.